University of Toronto survey on advocacy and policy training

 Questions

-If you have any questions about the survey or the future CPD program, please contact Jamie Rodas at dfcm.globalhealth@utoronto.ca.
+If you have any questions about the survey or future CPD program, please contact Jamie Rodas at dfcm.globalhealth@utoronto.ca.

 Thank you for your time.
 We greatly appreciate your valuable insight and look forward to sharing the new CPD program with you in the future.